Learn to Fly Drones Safely and Legally!

 - Budgeting and Sponsorships

-Pre-requisite: You must possess knowledge of basic PC applications such as Microsoft Word, Excel, and PowerPoint.
-Have access to a computer during the program which is necessary for classroom readings, discussions, and assignments.
-Tuition: $2,599.
+In order to be successful in this program you must possess knowledge of basic PC applications such as Microsoft Word, Excel, and PowerPoint.
+You will need access to a computer during the program which is necessary for classroom readings, discussions, and assignments.
+Successful completion of the certificate program requires full participation in Session I (13 weeks) and Session II (13 weeks) along with 24 hours of volunteer time at events.

 Earn a certificate in Floral Design Principles after you successfully complete the following series of courses, or you may take classes individually.
 Classes focus on fresh flower arranging and are taught by Crystal Oleskevich, who owns her own floral business.